 Additionally, many medications can cause liver damage.
 Read labels carefully.
 Discuss the potential side effects of all your medications and supplements with your doctor.
 Some herbs are harmful to the liver, which is already compromised if you have hepatitis C.

 To prevent spreading hepatitis C to others, don’t let anyone come into contact with your blood.
 Bandage all wounds, even small ones.
 Don’t share personal care items like toothbrushes and razors.
 Don’t donate or list yourself as blood or organ donor.
 Always inform your healthcare providers, including dentists, that you have hepatitis C.

-No vitamin or herbal supplements are proven effective in treating hepatitis C, according to the Centers for Disease Control and Prevention (CDC).
+No vitamin or herbal supplements are proven effective in treating hepatitis C, according to the (CDC).
 Talk to your doctor before taking dietary supplements or herbal remedies.
 Even natural products can be harmful.
 It’s important to understand how they may interact with each other or with medications.
 If you’re considering going off your medication, talk to your doctor first.
 A healthy diet and moderate exercise may help your overall health.